- Fee assured

 My Interests and Areas of Expertise include:

-•Mental Health difficulties including anxiety, depression, fears/phobias, obsessions, low self-esteem, childhood or more recent trauma, substance abuse, difficulties related to regulating mood (be this related to anger or lows/highs), work-related stress, bereavements and more complex mental health difficulties (such as psychosis). •Relapse prevention work such that once recovery from a mental illness (or addictive behaviour) has occurred, the risk of re-experiencing an episode is reduced. •Family/Couples work – focusing upon the provision of psycho-educational materials (e.g. about the illness) and facilitating communication (e.g. sharing relapse prevention plans) between family members effected by mental illness. •On an organisational level, providing a support group, or a reflective space to think about the impact of work/organisational issues on people’s well-being, with the aim of reducing burn-out in the work context.
+•Mental Health difficulties including anxiety, depression, fears/phobias, obsessions, low self-esteem, childhood or more recent trauma, substance abuse, difficulties related to regulating mood (be this related to anger or lows/highs), work-related stress, bereavements and more complex mental health difficulties (such as psychosis). •Relapse prevention work such that once recovery from a mental health difficulty has occurred, the risk of re-experiencing an difficulties is reduced. •Family/Couples work – focusing upon the provision of psycho-educational materials (e.g. about the illness) and facilitating communication (e.g. sharing relapse prevention plans) between family members effected by the difficulties. •On an organisational level, providing a reflective space to think about the impact of work/organisational issues on people’s well-being; as well as ACT in the workplace resilience training.

 I can communicate fluently in Punjabi and well in Hindi.